andersonbellini/hello-redux/README.md

 # hello-redux
-hello-redux using redux in sample simple
+hello-redux example simple using redux in app counter.